Every Election Day, 11-15% of Denton Co. votes are threatened

 We want Voting Centers NOW!

-The Denton County Commission can act to allow registered voters to cast ballots at any polling place in the county on Election Day, but the commissioners have failed to act for three years…
+The Denton County Commission can act to allow registered voters to cast ballots at any polling place in the county on Election Day, but the commissioners have failed to act for four years…

 Why is this happening?